We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 So if you’re looking for a wide variety of financing to fuel your real estate investment, Axos is a great option to consider.

 Although Stessa Cash Management is not technically a bank, as they are a financial technology company, they offer all the banking features you could want.

 And we chose them as a top contender for real estate investors for two main reasons.

 One is the absence of a monthly fee or transaction fee and no minimum deposit.
-The other is the 2.6% APY.
+The other is earning up to a 5.08% APY.